solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 solana-keygen grind --starts-with key:1
 ```

-This will generate a key pair for you where the public address starts with
+This will generate a keypair for you where the public address starts with "key".
-"key".
-Note that the more letters you add the longer it will take to generate
+Note that the more letters you add the longer it will take to generate the key.
-the key.
 Four is still ok, but five will already take a long time.

-For me it created this key pair:
+For me it created this keypair:

 ```bash
 keyH23FC3gG4miLPCTTDWuD9PDX6E6V9kBk681ZnvQm.json
 ```

-you will need to replace this with your own key pair in the following steps.
+You will need to replace this with your own keypair in the following steps Then
-Then we configure the Solana config to use the keypair we just created:
+we configure the Solana config to use the keypair we just created:

 ```bash
 solana config set --keypair keyH23FC3gG4miLPCTTDWuD9PDX6E6V9kBk681ZnvQm.json